XcalableMP/manual/en/align.rst

     !$xmp align a(*,i) with t(i)

-When an asterisk symbol is given in the array reference in the align construct, the specified dimension is not distributed among the node group.
+When an asterisk symbol is given in the array reference in the align construct, the specified dimension is not distributed among the node set.
-In the sample program, the first dimension of the array a is distribute among node group p while the second dimension is duplicated.
+In the sample program, the first dimension of the array a is distribute among node set p while the second dimension is duplicated.

 .. image:: ../img/align/collapse.png